Donders-Institute/bidscoin/docs/plugins.rst

        if file.is_file():

-           LOGGER.verbose(f'This is a demo-plugin is_sourcefile routine, assessing whether "{file}" has a valid dataformat') return 'dataformat' if file == 'supportedformat' else ''
+           LOGGER.verbose(f'This is a demo-plugin has_support routine, assessing whether "{file}" has a valid dataformat') return 'dataformat' if file == 'supportedformat' else ''

         return ''